Here, Will and Guy bring you some amusing correspondence to Santa Claus, Father

 jam, lint, coal remnants, decade-old candy cane, pet hair.

 SantaScan™ technology detected "Nice List" forgery.
-No chimney.

 At time of arrival on rooftop, Nancy was found to be